-There were 177 incidents of restraint during the 2016-2017 school year within the School District of Clay County between August 1, 2016 and July 31, 2017.
-This was a 30.15% increase (41 incidents) in the total number of restraints for the school year compared to the 2015-2016 school year with 136 incidents of restraint.
-Upon examination of the 16-17 data, the largest increase of restraints (28 of the 41 incidents) involved students with emotional behavioral disabilities at the elementary school level.
-35 of the 41 incidents involved Seated restraints.
-This increase in overall incidents of restraint and the rationale for the district not meeting its goal to decrease the total number of restraint incidents by 10% can be attributed to several factors related to the need for increased professional development and monitoring.
-The district has concluded a heightened level of attention must be placed on the implementation of the district's plan (activities and resources) to reduce the number of restraint incidents districtwide.
-An emphasis will be placed on strengthening professional development for teachers and teacher assistants across the district, ensuring new teachers/assistants receive a heightened level of support, and closely monitoring students once a restraint has occurred.
+There were 118 incidents of restraint during the 2017-2018 school year within Clay County District Schools between August 1, 2017 and July 31, 2018.
+This was a 33.33% decrease (59 incidents) in the total number of restraints for the school year compared to the 2016-2017 school year with 177 incidents of restraint.
+Upon examination of the 17-18 data, the largest decrease of restraints (27 of the 59 incidents) involved students with autism spectrum disorder at the elementary school level.
+The largest decrease in the type of restraint used involved the standing restraints.
+These restraints were reduced from 36 incidents in 16-17 to 19 incidents in 17-18 (47% decrease).
+This decrease in overall incidents of restraint and the rationale for the district meeting and exceeding its goal to decrease the total number of restraint incidents by 10% can be attributed to several factors related to increased professional development and monitoring.
+The district placed a heightened level of attention on the implementation of the district's plan (activities and resources) to reduce the number of restraint incidents districtwide.
+The district also provides ongoing support and professional development for ESE curriculum specialists, ESE positive behavior site coaches, administrators, teachers, and teacher assistants across the district (ensuring that new teachers/assistants receive a heightened level of support).
+Additionally, once a restraint has occurred, school and district personnel closely monitor the student and help to ensure teachers implement proactive strategies as a means to reduce the occurrence of another restraint.

-Note whether or not the district attained the 2016-17 goal for rate reduction and the difference between 2016-17 percentage goal and the actual 2016-17 percentage rate.
+Note whether or not the district attained the 2017-18 goal for rate reduction of restraint and the difference between 2017-18 percentage goal and the actual 2017-18 percentage rate.

-The district did not attain its 2016-17 goal rate reduction of 10%.
-The actual 2016-17 percentage rate was an increase of 30.15%.
+The district attained and exceeded its 2017-18 goal rate reduction of 10%.
+The actual 2017-18 percentage rate was a decrease of 33.33%.